MapPromptMonday/MapPromptMonday/Prompts/2023/2023-03-06/README.md

 #### Prompt: Pick your favorite animal(s) and make a map about it to help others learn about your favorite creature(s)!
 For example, you could make a habitat range map for your favorite animal(s) using data from the IUCN Red List, which provides habitat range shapefiles across an extensive list of species.

+To access a polygon shapefile of an animal's range on the [IUCN Red List website], you will need to register for a free account.
+Then, search for your animal and under the species page use the 'Download' tab to download the Range Data - Polygons.

 ## Please Use Alt Text (Resources)

 Please add alt text (alternative text) to all of your posted maps for #MapPromptMonday